Thorbenl/renopy/README.md

 # renopy
 Potential bug on Renovatebot?

+Make a virtual env with `python3 -m venv venv`, then activate it with `source venv/bin/activate`.
-Please install piptool with `pip install pip-tools` and then run `scripts/update-reqs.sh` to update the dependencies
+Please install pip-tools with `pip3.9 install pip-tools` and then run `scripts/update-reqs.sh` to get the `.txt` files for the dependencies.
+Install these with `pip3.9 install -r requirements-dev.txt`

 # Expected Behavior: